10 Fun and Educational Summer Activities for Teens

 #5 Summer Cooking Classes

 The culinary experts at Sur la Table offer a 5-day series of seasonal cooking classes for kids ages 7-11 and teens ages 12-17 for around $299.
-From themes such as Global Flavors and Baking 101, these fun programs are a great way to add learning (and delicious food) to their summer.
+From themes such as Global Flavors and Baking 101, these fun programs are a great way to add learning (and delicious food) to their summer from May 26th through September 4th.

 #7 Museum Fun

-Teens can register for free summer programs at The Met art museum in NYC.
+Teens can register for free summer programs at The Met art museum in NYC every week throughout summer 2026.
 Not in NYC?
 Look up your local museums to find summer programs for teens; some states even offer free museum tickets all summer.

 #8 Build a Little Free Library